fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 - For details on its use, click [here](./dataactbroker/README.md#post-v1submit_files)

 ### Validate A, B, C Files
-- File-level validation begins automatically:
+- File-level validation begins automatically on upload completion.
-    - on completion of `finalize_job` call if using frontend
-    - on upload completion if using backend
 - Check status of validations using `/v1/check_status/`.
 For details on its use, click [here](./dataactbroker/README.md#get-v1check_status)
 - Continue polling with `check_status` until the following keys have a `status` of `finished` or `failed`:
     - `appropriations`